The Twilight of Briareus: Criticism

 The Twilight of Briareus placed tenth in the poll for the Locus Award for science-fiction novels of 1974.

 Stephen E. Andrews and Nick Rennison omitted it from their list of "100 must-read science-fiction novels", but in his foreword, Christopher Priest said that it or Cowper's Road to Corlay "ought to be" there.

 Eden Robinson praised "the breadth of Cowper's imagination, the delicacy of his characterizations, the unpredictability of his plot" in this book.
 "I thought it was the coolest book I'd ever read, and since then, I haven't read many science fiction books that equal the originality of Twilights dark vision."The Oxford Companion to Twentieth-Century Literature in English called it "perhaps his best novel" and grouped it as "one of his elegiac science fiction portraits of a fragile England threatened by transcendental change".

 Brian Stableford classified it with J. G. Ballard's early novels, Greybeard by Brian W. Aldiss (another book in which human reproduction stops), and The Furies by Keith Roberts, as part of the "more clinical and cynical phase" of "British 'cosy catastrophe' stories" that followed The Day of the Triffids and other thrillers.

 Neil Barron compared its science to that of The Inferno, by Fred and Geoffrey Hoyle.
 He said that its themes are similar to those of Childhood's End by Arthur C. Clarke, but it "lacks clarity about human transcendence."
-Richard Bleiler, however, saw it as "sharpening" the message of Childhood's End by saying that humanity may need help rather than triumphing.
+John Clute, however, saw it as "sharpening" the message of Childhood's End by saying that humanity may need help rather than triumphing.